vinhowe/piston/README.md

-# toy transformer + piston library
+# sequence toy + Piston library

-Watch a small transformer language model train, in your browser, with WebGPU.
+Train small sequence models in your browser with WebGPU.

 ## Attribution